 Training and recognition of carers’ skills

 Since informal care occupies a dominant position in the provision of LTC in Cyprus, it is suggested that a scheme for the compulsory training or up-skilling of informal carers (family members, next of kin and migrant domestic helpers) should be introduced in order to ensure that this type of LTC (largely unregulated and hard to monitor) is provided by adequately qualified individuals.
+Currently appropriate and targeted training programmes are only provided on an ad hoc basis, and at the discretion of community nurses or SWS officers.
+Routine one-on-one training of informal carers is provided by nurses, social workers, and other healthcare and social care professionals during home visits, covering basic caring skills (personal care and hygiene, and specific medical care).
 Mental health and community mental health nurses provide education to family carers in managing symptoms of mental illness, medication, coping and psycho-education.

 Identification of carers and assessment of their needs